DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 394: "I've seen pictures of you!
 Not all of you - just snippets of you." -DeviCat (21-May-18)
 * 395: "And then Devi had Cutiac Arrest." -a_tiny_little_cat (26-May-18)
 * 396: "I want Tambri's mind to explode into rainbows and unicorns.
 Very red ones." -DeviCat (26-May-18)
-* <missing quotes 397-398, please ask CCB for them>
+* <missing quote 397, ask CCB for it please>
+* 398: "I didn't break it - I just adjusted it!" -DeviCat (27-May-18)
 * 399: "Did i actually fix this arm *CRACK* OH thats how you work ![devicatSPOOK](https://static-cdn.jtvnw.net/emoticons/v1/1291574/1.0 "devicatSPOOK") ." -DeviCat (27-May-18)
 * 400: "I spent an hour recording a bowl, worth it." -HallwayRaptor (28-May-18)
 * 401: "We got a couple of minutes to kill you guys ![devicatPOW](https://static-cdn.jtvnw.net/emoticons/v1/1857237/1.0 "devicatPOW") ." -DeviCat (28-May-18)